Skip to main content

 Special Projects Grants

-While we believe it is essential to support user groups and R conferences we don’t believe that these kinds of events comprise everything that can be done to support the R Community.
+We do not believe that these kinds of events comprise everything that can be done to support the R Community.
 With our Special Projects Grants categories, we hope to stimulate the imagination of local R community builders.

 Requirements

-• Make a business case for the project
+• A business case for the project

-• Describe who will participate
+• A description of who will participate

-• What it will cost to participate
+• The cost to participate

-• What will happen
+• Explaining how it will happen

-• How much it will cost
+• Detailing how much it will cost

 • Include a detailed breakdown of how grant money will be spent